-In addition to unique methodological issues, this area encompasses clinical, environmental, cancer, and infectious disease epidemiology.
 Reproductive epidemiologists choose as their interest the broad topic of the determinants and consequences of reproduction, including women's health and male infertility.
-Students can explore menarche, the menstrual cycle, infertility, conception, and pregnancy as endpoints or as factors influencing disease outcomes.
+Students can explore pubertal development, gynecologic disorders, sexually transmitted infections, the menstrual cycle, menopause, fertility, conception, assisted reproductive technologies, and pregnancy as endpoints or as factors influencing disease outcomes.
+The Obstetrics and Gynecology Epidemiology Center, based at Brigham and Women's Hospital, offers the opportunity to gain experience in data collection and analysis of large-scale population- and clinical-based epidemiologic studies.

-Students also have the opportunity to pursue gynecological as well as reproductive health topics at the Channing Laboratory, Harvard Pilgrim Health Care, and the Division of Preventive Medicine at Brigham and Women's Hospital, to name a few of the extensive resources available to students in the Harvard Medical Area.
-Students may also collaborate with other faculty members at HSPH, Harvard Medical School, and the Harvard-affiliated hospitals.
+Students may collaborate with faculty members at HSPH and Harvard Medical School and also have the opportunity to pursue gynecological and reproductive health research at the many resources available in the area, including the Channing Laboratory, Harvard Pilgrim Health Care, and the Division of Preventive Medicine and the Connors Center for Women's Health and Gender Biology at Brigham and Women's Hospital.
 Students are encouraged and given guidance on how to submit their own research proposals for private or federal funding.